 Mac used his relatively massive touring platform to spread the same love he was shown, bringing budding artists like Rapsody, Casey Veggies, and Joey Bada$$ on some of their first trips across the country and the world.
 Even his most unpolished work, Blue Slide Park, features the zeal and flow of an MC who knew what great rap records sounded like.
 There was a world of musical knowledge bouncing around in the young rapper’s head, and new friendships forged on stages and in studios would inspire him to hit the books even further.

-Over a period of three years, from 2010 to 2013, Mac began taking his critics seriously, fine-tuning his rhymes and taking seriously a passion for crafting beats.
+Over three years, from 2010 to 2013, Mac began taking his critics seriously, fine-tuning his rhymes and taking a passion for crafting beats seriously.
 A change of scenery from Pittsburgh to Los Angeles had reignited a musicality in him that sent him into the orbit of a peaking Odd Future and a still-rising Top Dawg Entertainment collective.
 Mac would host what he called “rap camps”—an idea he jacked from his new friend The Alchemist—as a communal space for LA’s best and brightest and his old friends from the Most Dope Family to make music and bounce ideas off of each other.

-In a post-To Pimp a Butterfly rap scene, Mac had caught the same funk-jazz rap bug that had latched onto many of his peers, which ultimately led to Kendrick Lamar, pianist Robert Glasper, and funkmaster Dâm-Funk sharing session time on his 2016 album The Divine Feminine, and later, Steve Lacy, J.I.D, and Dev Hynes sharing a tracklist on his final album, Swimming.
-I never imagined that the same kid who made the jaunty “S.D.S.” would one day be arranging string sections for Julliard students to play on his albums, but that’s the beauty of Mac Miller’s late career output.
+In a post-To Pimp a Butterfly rap scene, Mac caught the same funk-jazz rap bug that many of his peers latched onto.
+This ultimately led to Kendrick Lamar, pianist Robert Glasper, and funkmaster Dâm-Funk sharing session time on his 2016 album The Divine Feminine, and later, Steve Lacy, J.I.D, and Dev Hynes sharing a tracklist on his final album, Swimming.
+I never imagined that the same kid who made the jaunty “S.D.S.” would one day be arranging string sections for Julliard students to play on his albums, but that’s the beauty of Mac Miller’s late-career output.